AndreasDanielKlumpp/XLSX-TOOL-FOR-GNULOCSYS/README.md

 Please download the Apache POI .jars 3.15

-and mysql-connector-java-5.1.40-bin.jar and insert these
+and mysql-connector-java-5.1.40-bin.jar and insert the following

-jar files into the _lib forlder
+jar files into the _lib folder:

 commons-codec-1.10.jar